UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.SCA_JoystickSensor.rst

    .. attribute:: hatSingle (Deprecated.
 Use :data:button instead)

-      Like :data:`hatValues` but returns a single hat direction value that is set by the sensor. (read-only).
+      Like :attr:`hatValues` but returns a single hat direction value that is set by the sensor. (read-only).

       :type: integer